-11 character string which uniquely identifies the archive volume.
-The format is CORADR\XXXX where XXXX is a four digit number unique across all Cassini Radar archive volumes.
+11 character string that uniquely identifies the archive volume.
+The format is CORADR_XXXX where XXXX is a four-digit number unique across all Cassini Radar archive volumes.

-3.3 DOCUMENTS Directory Contents
+3.3 DOCUMENT Directory Contents

-The following table lists files located in the Document Directory.
+The following table lists files located in the DOCUMENT Directory.